Electronic Sound and Diffusion in Disordered Multiband Metals: Results

 To obtain the dispersion of Pines' demon in Sr$_2$RuO$_4$, we need estimates of $v_s$ and $\Gamma$ in Eq.~\eqref{eqn:hydro_dispersion}.
 Using a minimal two-band model fitted to a three-band tight-binding model~\cite{zabolotnyy_renormalized_2013}, we estimate $v_{s}^{30\,\mathrm{K}}=0.1021\,\mathrm{eV}\,\text{\AA}$ and $v_{s}^{300\,\mathrm{K}}=0.1472\,\mathrm{eV}\,\text{\AA}$.
 We estimate $\Gamma$ using a Drude fit to optical conductivity measurements~\cite{stricker_optical_2014}, as $\Gamma({300\,\mathrm{K}})=51\,\mathrm{meV}$.
 At $T=30\,\mathrm{K}$, however, a single-$\Gamma$ description is known to be insufficient~\cite{wang_separated_2021}.
 A two-Drude fit captures well the behaviour at low frequencies~\cite{stricker_optical_2014}, resulting in a momentum relaxation rate $\Gamma(30 {\rm K})= 35.67$~meV.
 The fitting procedure is described in detail in the Methods section for $T=300$~K and $T=30$~K.

 These parameters yield the dispersion shown in Fig.~\ref{fig:main_results_dispersion}.
-We find remarkably good agreement between the resulting momentum-gapped dispersion and the m-EELS measurements reported in Ref.~\cite{husain_pines_2023}.
-Our theory has only one free parameter, $\Gamma$, which we constrain from optical conductivity data~\cite{stricker_optical_2014}.
-The mode velocity is captured accurately, and the size of the momentum gap is also reproduced without any input from the m-EELS data.
+We find remarkably good agreement between the resulting dispersion and the m-EELS measurements reported in Ref.~\cite{husain_pines_2023}.
+Our theory has only one free parameter, $\Gamma$, which we constrain using optical conductivity data~\cite{stricker_optical_2014} to give an overall parameter-free model.
+The mode velocity is captured accurately, and the size of $q_c$ is also reproduced without any input from the m-EELS data.
 It is important to note that the three lowest momentum points in the experiment were null measurements: no demon was seen, and the error bars are estimates based on the experimental resolution~\cite{husain_pines_2023}.
 They are compatible with zero frequency, matching our prediction.
 Furthermore, our prediction lies within the error bars of all data points at all measured temperatures, lending weight to the momentum relaxation hypothesis.